PDeveloper/hxE/README.md

 Limitations
 --
 The number of components you can use is limited, since each component requires a unique bit flag.
 The default is 32, since the default BitSet is the SingleBitSet.
-You can define `-D hxEDoubleBit` which will increase the limit to 64 components, or `hxELargeBit` which allows unlimited components, but is also slower (relatively by a lot, but not sure if noticeable).
+You can define compiler flags: `-D hxEDoubleBit` which will increase the limit to 64 components, or `-D hxELargeBit` which allows unlimited components, but is also slower (relatively by a lot, but not sure if noticeable).

 Docs
 --